Crypto Taxes Portugal 2026 – Capital Gains, NHR and What Changed

 NHR (Non-Habitual Resident) Regime

-- 20% flat rate on Portuguese-source income (certain categories)
+- 20% flat rate on certain Portuguese-source income categories

-- 10-year regime
+- 10-year regime duration

 Crypto as Professional Income